Models

 ...

-# Register langchain LLMs wrappers
+# Register langchain and llama-index LLMs wrappers

 launcher.add_llm(OpenAILLM())